In this guide we’ll take a look at the best solar garden lights for the UK market.

 There are several benefits to buying solar garden lights.

-Whilst there are obvious advantages to having lights in the garden in general, including increased visibility and security, there are a few benefits that put solar lights ahead of traditional garden lighting.
+Whilst there are obvious advantages to having any additional lighting in the garden, including increased visibility, security, and safety, there are a few specific benefits to solar lights that put them ahead of traditional garden lighting.

 - They are completely free to run.
 Solar-powered lights have zero running costs.
-After the initial purchase cost of the lights, you won’t have to fork out anything else to achieve illumination in your garden.
-Running one light on mains electricity for a few hours may not seem to cost much on your energy bill, but it can be amazing how much these figures add up over time.
+After the initial purchase of the lights, you won’t have to fork out anything else to achieve illumination in your garden.
+Sure, running one mains-powered light for a few hours may not seem to cost much on your energy bill, but it can be amazing how much these figures add up over time.
 Especially as we all tend to have more electric appliances running than we even realise.
+Plus, using solar energy is a better choice for the environment.

 - They are easy to move around – ideal for different events.
 You may want to have your solar lighting, for the majority of the time, illuminating your pathways at night.
 But, if you have a party one evening and want to line the patio with torches, there’s nothing stopping you from moving your solar-powered lights around.
-No cables, no wires, incredible flexibility!
+No cables and no wires equals plenty of flexibility!

 Solar-powered lights give you the convenience of having lights in the garden without having to worry about running costs or replacing batteries.
-They combine the benefits of mains-powered and battery-powered lights without the drawbacks!
+As long as there is enough light (the one caveat of solar-powered electronics) to charge them, they should work well for several hours.

 Your reason for wanting lights in the garden, and the effect you want them to achieve, will dictate the style of lighting you should buy.
 Here are the most common reasons for wanting lights in the garden, and which styles you should look into for each purpose: